hvillase/sonotexto/README.md

 n.rec(true, true, true, true)

+4 To listen the Buffers run this lines:

+Synth(\b1play)

+Synth(\b2play)

+Synth(\b3play)

+Synth(\b4play)

-4 You can rewrite the Buffers during an improvisation, just mantain the true argument for the Buffer you want to rewrite.
+5 You can rewrite the Buffers during an improvisation, just mantain the true argument for the Buffer you want to rewrite.

 n.rec(false, true, false, true)